ARTICLE 1 - NAME

 - Directors shall be elected bi-annually and can be removed by a two-thirds vote of a majority of members at a regular meeting or at a meeting especially called for the purpose.

-- The Board may appoint from among the total membership other members to carry out duties as they see fit to carry out the SWCC’s work.
+- The Board may appoint, from among the total membership, other members to carry out duties as they see fit to accomplish the SWCC’s work.

 - Directors shall not serve more than two consecutive terms.

 - If a Director does not complete their term, the Board shall appoint a SWCC member in good standing to replace the Director until the end of that term.